 - community safety

-- give an overall deprivation rank for each of the 1,896 LSOAs in Wales
+- Give an overall deprivation rank for each of the small areas in Wales.

-- give ranks for the separate deprivation domains for each of the LSOAs
+- Give ranks for the separate deprivation domains for each of the small areas.

-- compare the deprivation ranks for two or more of the LSOAs
+- Compare the deprivation ranks for two or more of the small areas.

-- compare two or more local authorities (or other groups of LSOAs) by looking at the proportion of the LSOAs in the local authority in the most deprived (say) ten per cent in all of Wales.
+- Compare two or more local authorities (or other groups of areas) by looking at the proportion of the small areas in the local authority in the most deprived (say) ten per cent in all of Wales.

 Tel: 029 2082 3371